 Infections of the penis

 Growths on the penis are sometimes caused by infections, especially sexually transmitted infections Sexually Transmitted Infections (STIs) .
 One example is syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more , which may cause flat pink or gray growths (condylomata lata).
-Also, certain viral infections can cause one or more small, firm, raised skin growths (genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more , or condylomata acuminata) or small, firm, dimpled growths (molluscum contagiosum Molluscum Contagiosum Molluscum contagiosum is a contagious skin infection caused by a poxvirus that causes pink or white, dome-shaped, and smooth or waxy bumps to form.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more , which may cause flat pink or gray growths (condylomata lata).
+Also, certain viral infections can cause one or more small, firm, raised skin growths (genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more , or condylomata acuminata) or small, firm, dimpled growths (molluscum contagiosum Molluscum Contagiosum Molluscum contagiosum is a contagious skin infection caused by a poxvirus that causes pink or white, dome-shaped, and smooth or waxy bumps to form.
 This infection is caused by a poxvirus.
 The... read more ).
 Scabies Scabies Infestation Scabies is a parasitic skin infestation caused by mites.
 Scabies usually spreads from person to person through physical contact.
 People with scabies have severe itching, even though there are... read more can cause small, itchy bumps.

 Lichen planus of the penis

 Lichen planus Lichen Planus Lichen planus, a recurring itchy disease, starts as a rash of small, separate, red or purple bumps that then combine and become rough, scaly patches.
-The cause may be a reaction to certain drugs... read more can cause small flat or raised spots on the head or shaft of the penis.
+The cause is unknown but may be a reaction... read more can cause small flat or raised spots on the head or shaft of the penis.
 They often itch.
 Occasionally, painful sores develop on the penis and in the gums (called penogingival syndrome).
 Lichen planus usually resolves on its own.
 No treatment is required unless itching is bothersome.
 Corticosteroid creams can relieve itching.

 Pearly penile papules